LilCloudCoder/lilcloudcoder/README.md

 ## 🚀 About Me

-**~$ whoami** : I'm a self-taught programmer who's always curious to learn new technologies and challenge the limits of what's possible on any device—even low-end ones!
+**lilcoder@fluffbook~% whoami** : I'm a self-taught programmer who's always curious to learn new technologies and challenge the limits of what's possible on any device—even low-end ones!
 Whether it’s building a powerful AI assistant, a modular backend system, or experimenting with new data visualizations, I code with heart and soul. (written by chatgpt.)

 I spend most of my time:
 - Designing and optimizing AI models and logic systems